• Skip to primary navigation

 homemade strawberry jam lining the bottom of the pastry crust

-strawberry cheesecake filling spread out evenly over the strawberry jam
+pink cheesecake filling smoothed evenly over strawberry jam

 a perfectly rolled out short crust pastry dough into a rectangle